42Bastian/rmac/docs/rmac.rst

  the first input file name).
 If no errors are encountered, then no error listing file is created.
 Beware!
 If an assembly produces no errors, any error file from a previous assembly is not removed.

+**-g**
+ The **-g** switch causes RMAC to generate source-level debug symbols using the stabs format.
+When linked with a compatible linker such as RLN, these symbols can be used by source-level debuggers such as rdbjag, wdb, or gdb to step through assembly code line-by-line with all the additional context of labels, macros, constants, register equates, etc. available in the original assembly listings rather than relying on the simple disassembly or raw machine code available when stepping through instruction-by-instruction.
+This option only works with the BSD COFF object file format, as the others do not use the a.out-style symbol tables required by stabs, and RMAC does not currently support placing stabs debug symbols in their own dedicated section in ELF format object files.

 **-i**
  The **-i** switch allows automatic directory searching for include files.
 A list of